Procedures for the nomination and appointment of the examination panel

 PGR13.23 Nomination of the examination panel

-PGR13.23.3 The DoS will submit a completed form EX1 (DOC) proposing the examining panel to the Faculty Research Degrees Committee (FRDC) with sufficient time to allow the Committee to consider the proposal and make a recommendation for appointment to the Research Degrees Award Board (RDAB) in the course of normal committee scheduling.
+PGR13.23.3 The DoS will submit a completed form EX1 proposing the examining panel to the Faculty Research Degrees Committee (FRDC) with sufficient time to allow the Committee to consider the proposal and make a recommendation for appointment to the Taught and Research Degrees Award Board (RDAB) in the course of normal committee scheduling.
 It should not be necessary to rely on Chair’s Action to approve this recommendation because the EX1 has been left to the last minute.

 PGR13.23.4 The examining panel will comprise:

 b.
 At least one internal and one external examiner (regulations at PGR13.5) or two external examiners for all staff or otherwise defined candidates (regulations at PGR13.5.3);

 c. a balance of experience and subject specific expertise;

 d. a combined experience of examining at least four research degrees at, or above, the level that is due to be examined;

 e.
 Examiners who do not know the PGR personally/are not aware of personal information about the PGR (PGR13.5.5R-PGR13.5.10);